thin-edge/thin-edge.io/docs/src/howto-guides/014_thin_edge_logs.md

 # The thin-edge logs
-This document describes how to find the logs on the thin-edge device.
+This document describes how and where to find thin-edge logs on the device.

 # Mosquitto logs
-Thin-edge uses the `Mosquitto` as the `mqtt broker` for local communication as well as to communicate with the cloud/s.
+Thin-edge uses `Mosquitto` as the `mqtt broker` for local communication as well as to communicate with the cloud/s.
 The `Mosquitto` logs can be found in `/var/log/mosquitto/mosquitto.log`.
-`Mosquitto` captures and logs error, warning, notice, information, subscribe, unsubscribe messages.
+`Mosquitto` captures error, warning, notice, information, subscribe, and unsubscribe messages.

 # Telemetry services logs
-The logs of the thin-edge telemtry services those send the telemetry to cloud can be found as below
+The logs of the thin-edge telemtry services that send the telemetry data to cloud can be accessed as below

 ## Tedge Cumulocity mapper
-The logs of the telemetry service that sends the telemetry from thin-edge device to the Cumulocity cloud as `journalctl -u tedge-mapper-c8y.service`
+The logs of the telemetry service that sends the telemetry data from thin-edge device to the `Cumulocity` cloud can be accessed as below

+`journalctl -u tedge-mapper-c8y.service`

 ## Tedge Azure mapper
-The logs of the telemetry service that sends the telemetry from thin-edge device to the Azure cloud as `journalctl -u tedge-mapper-az.service`
+The logs of the telemetry service that sends the telemetry data from thin-edge device to the `Azure` cloud as below

+`journalctl -u tedge-mapper-az.service`

 # Device monitoring logs